team-epk/moonphases/README.md

 ````

 ## Disclaimer
+### Original:
-Original: This was made for fun.
+This was made for fun.
 Code is not elegant.
 It's just for sample purposes.
 This is a personal project and not intended for commercial use.

+###Updated:
-Update: This was tweaked and updated for fun.
+This was tweaked and updated for fun.
 Code is not elegant.
 It's just for sample purposes.
 This is a personal project and not intended for commercial use.
 Thanks Bill for giving me something to tinker with.